-5 Uncertainty in the real world
+5. Uncertainty in the real world

 Assessing the quality (desirability) of some artifact for an actor is tricky, to say the least.
 As we have explained in Section 3, actors make quality assessments based on goals/constraints.
-These contraints are, usually, a linguistic statement such as: I will assess the quality of this car to be high if its topspeed is high, where it is unclear how high is to be interpreted.
+These constraints are, usually, a linguistic statement such as: I will assess the quality of this car to be high if its topspeed is high, where it is unclear how high is to be interpreted.
 In other words, the quality assessment system has to deal with uncertainty about the constraints posed by the searcher.

-A second kind of uncertainty has to do with the observations/ measurements made by the system.
+A second kind of uncertainty has to do with the observations/measurements made by the system.
 For example:

-- The fact that a resource has (outgoing) hyperlinks can be be measured with near 100% certainty. - The language of a resource is more difficult to measure.
+- The fact that a resource has (outgoing) hyperlinks can be measured with near 100% certainty. - The language of a resource is more difficult to measure.
 For example, consider the subtle differences between American English and British English, or between Dutch and Flemish, for that matter.
-It is very well possible that a quality assessment system can only establish the language of a resource with only 90% certainty.
+It is possible that a quality assessment system can only establish the language of a resource with only 90% certainty.

-In other words, the quality assessment system has to take different kinds of uncertainty into account as illustrated by Figure 8.
+In other words, the quality assessment system has to take different kinds of uncertainty into account as illustrated by Fig. 8.
 Quality assessment systems have to somehow deal with the uncertainty involved with measuring whether or to what degree a resource has a certain property, as well as determine the constraints that the actor uses for quality assessment.
-In order to come to a quality assessment of an artifact for an actor, the quality assessment system has to somehow combine the 'hard' (often numberical) measurements made with the 'soft' (and linguistic) classifications made by actors.
-It turns out that the concept of a linguistic variable provides an elegant way to model the fuzzy assessments made by actors.
-In Section 5.1 we will firstly introduce the concept of a variable and in Section 5.2 we will introduce the concept of a linguistic variable based on [Zad75a, Zad75b, Zad75c, Zad02].
-In our discussion of linguistic variables we will adopt the same notation as used in Zadeh's papers.
-In Section 5.3 we will present our view on quality which uses the fuzzy concept of a linguistic variable.
-We will illustrate how this can be used to come to an actual measurement for the quality of a resource to a searcher by means of an extensive example.
+In order to come to a quality assessment of an artifact for an actor, the quality assessment system has to somehow combine the 'hard' (often numerical) measurements made with the 'soft' (and linguistic) classifications made by actors.

-Figure 8: Uncertainty in quality assessment
+Fig. 8.
+Uncertainty in quality assessment.